 - Property crimes like theft or larceny.

-But, when you do a criminal records check, you will not learn if they has had any moving violations, like:
+But, when you do a criminal records check, you will not learn if they have had any moving violations, like:

 - Speeding tickets.